zachelrath/structured-logging-spring-boot/README.md

 This app provides examples of how to do structured, contextual logging in Spring Boot apps using Log4j2.

+If you're here to check out the code, the main controller is located here: [OrderController](./src/main/java/com/zachelrath/springboot/structuredloggingdemo/OrderController.java).

 ## Build and run

 - From Command Line: `mvn spring-boot:run`